top of page

 • The Cup

-Balanced, sweet and citric with toffee, lemon and cranberry flavors.
+Balanced, sweet, and citric with notes of toffee, lemon, cranberry, apple biscuit, and hazelnut.

 Processing: Washed